-We employ a usage-based model, based on payment volumes, that aligns our interests with those of our Customers.
+We employ a usage-based model, based on processing volume, that aligns our interests with those of our Customers.
 We derive the majority of our revenue from Interchange Fees generated by card transactions through our Platform.
 In addition to Interchange Fees, we also generate revenue from other processing services, including monthly platform access, ATM fees, fraud monitoring, and tokenization services.

-Our Platform enables new and existing Customers to create innovative and configurable card issuing programs and to increase their transaction volumes.
+Our Platform enables new and existing Customers to create innovative and configurable card issuing programs and to increase their processing volumes.
 Additionally, as we expand our use cases, product offerings, and global footprint, we help our Customers expand into new verticals, programs, markets, and geographies.
 We have experienced significant success with this strategy to date.
-For the year ended December 31, 2020, we achieved year-over-year net revenue growth of over % and dollar-based net revenue retention of over %.
+We achieved year-over-year net revenue growth of 103% for the year ended December 31, 2020 and dollar-based net revenue retention of over 200% for each of the years ended December 31, 2019 and 2020.

-Active cards are defined as the number of transacting cards with one or more successful clearing events during the preceding twelve months.
+2 Active cards are defined as the number of transacting cards with one or more successful clearing events during the preceding twelve months.